kristiker/CS2-Early-Bootleg-Tools/README.md

 1. In some areas there is flickering void - To fix disable vis for your map.
     - todo. vmap can be [compiled](/content/dota_addons/cs2/maps/COMPILEVIS3.cmd) in dota to get VIS3 worldnode and vvis_c.
 3. Checkerboard on some materials
     - Csgo Simple - To fix enable Ambient Occlusion texture even if there is no AO.
+Or ignore this shader and use Complex.
-    - Csgo Static Overlay -
+    - Csgo Static Overlay - No known fix for the purple checkerboards.